 - Layer sugar and plums: In a sterilized, dry glass jar, add a layer of brown sugar, then a layer of plums.
 Repeat until the jar is full, ending with a sugar layer on top.1 kg sugar

-- Seal and store: Close the lid and keep the jar in a cool, dark place.
-Avoid direct sunlight.
+- Seal and store: Seal the jar and store it in a cool, dark place, away from direct sunlight.

-- Stir regularly: Every 2–3 days, gently stir with a wooden or silicone utensil (no metal!) or tilt the jar to redistribute sugar.
+- Stir regularly: Check the jar daily or every 2–3 days until the sugar has completely dissolved.
+Gently stir with a wooden or silicone utensil (avoid metal!) or tilt the jar to keep the plums coated with sugar.
+Dissolving the sugar thoroughly early on is important to prevent spoilage.

 - Strain and bottle: Once fully extracted, strain the syrup into clean bottles or jars.
 Discard or reuse the leftover plums if desired.